by Bayard Fox

 As in European societies, the horse was sometimes a mixed blessing since it could be used for military purposes.
 It made lightning raids on enemy villages at considerable distances possible and the theft of horses caused endless animosities.
 Hunting rights to particular areas ignited fierce warfare.
 Around tribal centers game tended to become less plentiful and sought refuge in the no man’s land between rivals which caused frequent clashes between hunting parties.

 Tragically, the glory days of mounted warriors lasted little more than a century, a tiny fraction of the more than 10,000-year history of Indians here.
 With the decimation of the buffalo herds, military defeat and white settlement, the picturesque culture of these proud, nomadic hunter/warriors was shattered and is only a memory today.
 One can understand that these people have had trouble adapting to the humdrum existence of sedentary life on a reservation.

 © Copyright 2005 Bayard Fox and Equitours, Ltd.

 About the Author: Bayard Fox has been riding for 70 years on six continents and has ridden enough miles to circle the globe several times.
-He is owner and founder of Equitours Worldwide Horseback Riding Vacations.
+He is the founder of Equitours Worldwide Horseback Riding Vacations.
 He and his wife also own the Bitterroot Dude Ranch where they raise and train Arabian horses.
 Bayard has been leading and organizing riding tours for 35 years.